 The last aspect with Jupiter was a sextile with Venus, L10, the King.
 Or, we can take the Moon’s translation of light from Jupiter to Venus.
 Both confirm his capture, rather than death, which would have been shown by a separating aspect with L8.

-This is happening in a Mercury air sign, a sign of mental activity, cleverness, and negotiations, which suggest that he surrendered without a fight; or outright defected to the other side.
+This is happening in a Mercury air sign, a sign of mental activity, cleverness, and negotiations, which suggests that he surrendered without a fight, or outright defected to the other side.

 The Moon’s position and the fact that those three planets in Aries are inside the ascendant by antiscion, suggests that this picture was in the querent’s mind.
 Maybe the husband even told his wife of his plans of defection or surrender beforehand.
 We will never know that but it is worth considering because of what the chart shows.